-At the end of each semester students must have a 2.00 cumulative GPA.
-Students who do not have a 2.00 cumulative GPA are granted one warning semester in which to raise their GPA to the 2.00 level.
+At the end of each semester you must have a 2.00 cumulative GPA.
+If you do not have a 2.00 cumulative GPA you are granted one warning semester in which to raise your GPA to the required 2.00 level.

-In addition to maintaining the GPA specified above, students must be progressing toward completion of a degree program within a specified time frame.
-In order to meet these minimum requirements for SAP, a student must meet the following percentages of their attempted credit hours [on a cumulative basis]:
+In addition to maintaining the GPA specified above, you must be progressing toward completion of a degree program within a specified time frame.
+In order to meet these minimum requirements for SAP, you must meet the following percentages with your attempted credit hours [on a cumulative basis]:

-Pace and GPA are prorated for less than full-time students.
-The college does use standard rounding rules when calculating percentages for PACE.
+Pace and GPA are prorated for students that are less than full-time.
+The college does use standard rounding rules when calculating percentages for Pace.
 For example, 66.5% would be rounded up to 67%.

-Failure to earn credit for courses due to receiving an F, W, WH, WR, NC, I, or IP are included as attempted hours for determining “Pace” toward graduation for purposes of Satisfactory Academic Progress [SAP].
-Pace and GPA are prorated for less than full time students.
+Failure to earn credit for courses due to receiving an F, W, WH, WR, NC, I, or IP are included as attempted hours for determining “Pace” toward graduation for purposes of Satisfactory Academic Progress.

-The calculation of GPA for purposes of Academic Review and subsequent determination of federal financial aid eligibility does not include grades of Incomplete (I), Withdrawal (W), Withdrawal for Health (WH), Registrar’s Withdrawal (WR), or grades for courses that have been transferred to Cornell College
+The calculation of GPA for purposes of Academic Review and subsequent determination of federal financial aid eligibility does not include grades of Incomplete (I), Withdrawal (W), Withdrawal for Health (WH), Registrar’s Withdrawal (WR), No Credit (NC), Unsatisfactory (U) or grades for courses that have been transferred to Cornell College.

 Transfer credits, accepted by Cornell, are counted as both attempted and completed hours for purposes of SAP.